Claren Energy Corp. (CEN.V) (CVE:CEN) Shares Gap Down to $0.20

 Claren Energy Corp.
-(CEN.V) (CVE:CEN) shares gapped down before the market opened on Tuesday .
+(CEN.V) (CVE:CEN)’s share price gapped down before the market opened on Tuesday .
 The stock had previously closed at $0.20, but opened at $0.17.
 Claren Energy Corp.
-(CEN.V) shares last traded at $0.17, with a volume of 1,000 shares changing hands.
+(CEN.V) shares last traded at $0.17, with a volume of 3,550 shares.

 Claren Energy Corp. engages in the acquisition and exploration of petroleum and natural gas properties.
 The company was formerly known as Terra Nova Energy Ltd. and changed its name to Claren Energy Corp. in November 2016.
 Claren Energy Corp. was founded in 1980 and is headquartered in Vancouver, Canada.